red-dal/rusty_ladder/README.md

 Currently supports:
 - HTTP in/outbound with basic username/password authentication
-- SOCKS5 in/outbound with CONNECT command and username/password authentication
+- SOCKS5 in/outbound with CONNECT command and username/password authentication (TCP only)
-- Shadowsocks in/outbound
+- Shadowsocks in/outbound (TCP only)
 - VMess in/outbound
 - Trojan outbound
 - TLS/WS/WSS transport layer for in/outbounds